mastaehe/bonsaiai.github.io/source/includes/cli-guide/_install.html.md

 [//]: # (Update this when we have multiple concepts and smart ending)

-## Stop training
+## Stop Training

 ```
 bonsai train stop
 ```

-Once we've gotten to this level of performance (or sooner if you prefer), CTRL-C to disconnect the simulator, then `bonsai train stop` will end the training, and proceed to prediction.
+Once we've gotten to this level of performance (or sooner if you prefer), CTRL-C to disconnect the simulator, then [`bonsai train stop`][21] will end the training, and proceed to prediction.

-# Use your BRAIN
+# Predict with Your BRAIN

 > Python 2